harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 For a beginner any functional computer will do.
 However, to make a better choice when buying the computer, one must understand how different parts of computer work together.

-If you are familiar with these terms: cpu, memory, ram, motherboard, cache, skip to [Choosing Software](#choosing-software)
+If you are familiar with these terms: CPU, memory, ram, motherboard, cache, skip to [Choosing Software](#choosing-software)

 Computer hardware can be divided into two groups: peripheral hardware and core hardware.
 Peripheral hardware includes the screen, keyboard, mouse, speaker, trackpad, etc.
 A computer can function properly without peripheral hardwares.
 Yes, without screens or keyboard, you may not interact with the computer, but the computer can still run perfectly.
-In comparison, a computer will not function without core hardware, which includes the cpu, gpu, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a compiuter.
+In comparison, a computer will not function without core hardware, which includes the CPU, gpu, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer.

 Peripheral hardware matters little: choose the one that looks the best.
 It is on the core hardware that most computers differ the most.
-I refer to you various sources on internet for advaHere is more explainations.
+I refer to you various sources on internet for choosing a commercially available hardware[^Internet_Choosing_Hardware].
+Here, let us focus on how they function.

 ### Central Processing Unit (CPU)

-Cpu is the brain and the most important part of the computer.
-All data, computation, input, output, and programming logics are processed by the cpu.
+CPU is the brain and the most important part of the computer.
+All data, computation, input, output, and programming logics are processed by the CPU.
+It is CPU that determines how smoothly and fast the computer runs in most circumstances.

-Here are some terms that describes a cpu:
+Here are some terms that describes a CPU:

 1. Architecture.

     The architecture describes the low level circuit design of the CPU.
     For most user, the architecture of the computer only matters when installing softwares, as some softwares may not work on certain architectures.

-    Colloquially, architecture is the metonymy of the term instruction set, which defines how the software interacts with the CPU. (ie, the API) Common instruction set includes x86-64, Arm, Mips, Risc-V, and LoongArch.
+    Colloquially, architecture is synonymous to the term instruction set, which defines how the software interacts with the CPU (i.e., the API).
+Common instruction set includes x86-64, Arm, Mips, Risc-V, and LoongArch.
-    Most intel and Amd's cpu are of x86-64 (also known as amd64).
+    Most intel and Amd's CPU are of x86-64 (also known as amd64).
 Mac's M series chips, chips of most cell phone, and Qualcomm's Snapdragon are of Arm.

+    Instruction set is only a abstract definition for how CPU shall function.
+It is upto the manufactures to design the CPUs to fullfill the required functions.

     Intel and Amd have jointly developped x86-64 instruction set based on earlier ones for over forty years.
-    This is both a blessing and a curse, as it makes x86 the most popular, stable, and well-supported instruction set, while, for various compatibility purposes, some outdated and convoluted designs have to remain.
+    This is both a blessing and a curse, as it makes x86 the most popular, stable, and well-supported instruction set, while, for compatibility, some outdated designs have to remain.
     Apple's M series chips use a special Arm instruction set developped by Apple.
     Apple designs M series chips to be power efficient, and one way to acheive it is to remove legacy support.
-    So it is not of surprise that M series computer are more power efficient in the price of all software have to be rewritten for Arm.
+    So it is not of surprise that M series computer are more power efficient in the price of all softwares have to be rewritten for Arm.

     Another aspect of architecture is bit width.
-    Most cpu architecture today are 64 bits, which means the size of the register in CPU is 64 bits wide.
+    Most CPU architecture today are 64 bits, which means the size of the register in CPU is 64 bits wide.
     A register in CPU is where data is being processed.
-    A 64 bit register can process data of 64 bits (That is, 8 bytes, or 1/128 of a KB) for each cpu clock cycle.
+    A 64 bit register can process data of 64 bits (That is, 8 bytes, or 1/128 of a KB) for each CPU clock cycle.
     Apple's M series, Intel's Core Series, and Amd's Ryzen series are all of 64 bits.

-1. Frequency, or Clock Rate
+1. Frequency, or Clock Rate[^Intel Explanation for Clock Rate]

-    Frequency is the number of clock cycles a cpu can perform in a second.
-Most cpu can perform a single task in one clock cycle, such as adding two numbers.
+    Frequency is the number of clock cycles a CPU can perform in a second.
+Most CPU can perform a single task in one clock cycle, such as adding two numbers.
+    However, more complicated instruction may take multiple cycles.
+    Some modern CPU may even execute multiple instructions in one cycle.

     Frequency is measured in Hertz, which is times per second.
-    The higher the frequency usually means the faster the cpu.
+    The higher the frequency usually means the faster the CPU.

     The first Intel CPU, Intel 4004, released in 1971, had a frequency of 740 kHz.
 In 2000 Intel managed to produced Pentium 4, a chip with freqency of 2 GHz, a 2700-time increase over 30 years.
     Since then it became increasingly difficult to further increase the frequency.